What Does a Stronger Passport vs. a Weaker Passport Mean?

 To find out whether you have a strong or a weaker passport, you can head over to Passport Index or the Henley Passport Index.
 There are many indexes that measure passport strength on other metrics, but these two rankings are amongst the most popular ones.

-Below is a screenshot of passport rankings from the Passport Index taken in early 2023.
+Below is a screenshot of passport rankings from the Passport Index taken in mid-2023.

 The higher your passport is ranked, the stronger it is.

 The number shown beside each passport is the number of countries holders of the passport can visit without a visa.
-For example, at the time this screenshot is taken (early 2023), citizens of Sweden 🇸🇪 can visit 174 countries in the world without needing to apply for a tourist visa.
+For example, at the time this screenshot is taken (mid-2023), citizens of Sweden 🇸🇪 can visit 175 countries in the world without needing to apply for a tourist visa in advance.

 What about those with weaker passports?